alkacon/vie-related/README.md

 #### Upcoming features

 - Getting related content that is stored in OpenCms by only one click and its integration into TinyMCE
-- SEO by using schema.org annotated content inside OpenCms
+- SEO by using schema.org annotated content for delivered web pages

 ## Getting started

-- Download the whole project as ZIP-File and open the index.html in the root directory
+Download the projects ZIP-File and open the index.html in the root directory

 ## Related links